 Notable technical papers which provides scientific evidence for the feasibility of cryonics are: ANNALS OF THE NEW YORK ACADEMY OF SCIENCES; Lemler,J; 1019:559-563 (2004) and REJUVENATION RESEARCH; Best,B; 11(2):493-503 (2008).

 Good news: you heard wrong!
 With CI, the minimum fee for cryopreservation at CI (which includes vitrification perfusion and long term storage) is $28,000 — a one-time fee, due at time of death.
-And though it can be paid in cash, usually a member has a life insurance policy made that pays the amount to CI upon death.
-However, a life insurance policy beyond this minimum amount is strongly recommended.
-A larger amount can be used to defray additional costs, including transportation (which is not included in CI’s base fee) or even a cryonics standby team to perform rapid cooling and cardiopulmonary support upon pronouncement of death.
+And though the fee can be paid in cash, usually a member has a life insurance policy made that pays the amount to CI upon death.
 A term life insurance policy in the amount of the minimum fee often costs around $30 per month for a person starting their policy in good health at middle age.
+Funding at a higher level can be used to defray additional costs, including transportation (which is not included in CI’s base fee) or even a cryonics standby team to perform rapid cooling and cardiopulmonary support upon pronouncement of death.

-A person who wishes to become a Lifetime CI Member can make a single membership payment of $1,250 and doesn't have to pay any annual dues at all after that.
+A person who wishes to become a Lifetime CI Member can make a single membership payment of $1,250 with no further payment required.
 If a new member would rather pay a smaller amount up front, in exchange for funding a slightly higher cryopreservation fee later on ($35,000), he or she can join with a $75 initiation fee, and pay annual dues of only $120, which are also payable in quarterly installments of $35.
-(And such a dues-paying member can upgrade to Lifetime Membership at any time, saving $7,000 and any dues ever again.)
+(And such a dues-paying member can upgrade to Lifetime Membership at any time, saving $7,000 and future any dues.)
 Members at a distance may have to pay local funeral director fees and transportation costs to Michigan to be cryopreserved.
-These payments are not made to CI, and are not included in the figures outlines above.
+These payments are not made to CI, and are not included in the figures outlined above.

 Take a look at our Membership FAQ and the membership application forms to find out more.
 And if you've got any questions, or want to talk about making special arrangements?
 Give us a call at (586) 791-5961 or drop us an email at CIHQ@aol.com.
 We're more than happy to help.

 Prices with other organizations can be as much as $200,000 or more for whole body cryopreservation and $80,000 for a "neuro" (head-only) option.
-With CI, a whole body cryopreservation costs as little as $28,000.00, rendering an alternative "neuro" option unnecessary with regard to cost.
+With CI, a whole body cryopreservation costs as little as $28,000.00, rendering an alternative "neuro" option unnecessary.

 "Neuro" is short for neurocryopreservation, and it refers to the practice of removing and cryopreserving only the head of a person declared legally dead.
 The theory is that only the information contained in the brain is of any importance, and that a new body could be cloned or regenerated at some point in the future.

 Neurocryopreservation requires less space and maintenance, and so costs less.
 But our price for whole-body preservation is already lower than what other providers charge for a 'neuro', so cost isn’t a factor.
-We do not offer the neuro option, largely because we are concerned about neuro's negative effect on the public’s perception of cryonics and, especially, because of the negative impact on the families of patients.
+We do not offer the neuro option because we believe that whole body preservation could certainly enhance the chances of successful revival.
+We are also concerned about neuro's negative effect on the public’s perception of cryonics and, especially, because of the negative impact on the families of patients.

 Journalists and horror novelists invariably have a field day with "frozen severed heads," and focus not on the scientific or humanitarian purposes of cryonics, but on sensationalizing cryonics as grotesque or ridiculous.
-Our policy to always preserve the entire body prevents anyone leveling those claims at CI.
-Our goal is to preserve and eventually revive people, so we avoid processes like neurocryopreservation that could damage or otherwise put a patient at risk.
+Our policy to always preserve the entire body prevents anyone from leveling those claims at CI.

 If you have — or expect to have — sufficient assets in any form, we may be able to work something out.
 Our members include attorneys and estate planners who are no strangers to creative financing.

 If by "dead" you mean "clinically dead", without heartbeat or breathing, then "raising the dead" is done every day, thousands of times every year, in hospitals all over the world.
-Cardiopulmonary resuscitation or CPR — developed in the 1950's — quite commonly restores life to people who were once considered (wrongly) to be absolutely and irretrievably dead, throughout all of previous human history.
+Cardiopulmonary resuscitation or CPR — developed in the 1950's — quite commonly restores life to people who were once considered (wrongly) to be absolutely and irretrievably dead.
 This technique is standard practice today.

-If we can restore life to people who have been "dead" for several minutes, and even hours in some drowning cases, why should we assume that doing the same after years is impossible, if we can prevent further deterioration during that time?
+If we can today restore life to people who have been "dead" for several minutes, and even hours in some drowning cases, far more should be achievable in the future, especially if the patient has been cryopreserved.